Christine Landry, Principal (Contact)

-Sam Campbell, Campus Supervisor (Contact)
+Sam Campbell, CFC for Student Culture (Contact)

 Mr. Campbell supports administrators, teachers, and school staff in dealing with behavior issues that arise on a day to day basis at the Dudley Street School.
 Mr. Campbell also coaches teachers and residents in the classroom, helping them to develop positive norms and cutlures that will accomodate the student population we serve.
 Involved in the education field for over 10 years, Mr. Campbell has previously worked for the Italian Home for Children and the Compass School as an assistant teacher and behavior management specialist.
 Mr. Campbell previously served as the Program Associate for Curriculum at BPE.

 Megan Caplan, Therapist (Contact)

 Megan Caplan, LICSW joined Wediko Children's Services in 2009.
 She graduated from Miami University with a BA in Psychology and earned her Masters of Social Work degree from The University of Pittsburgh.
 Megan's role as a school-based therapist includes offering clinical and program consultation to school staff and direct clinical services to students and families.
 Her specialties include play therapy and grief, trauma and loss work.

 Ilene Carver, 2nd Grade Teacher, Lead for Family Engagement (Contact)